Search Results

 “Sole Proprietor.
 Not yet authorized.”802Sole Proprietors are not supported.
 No remediation is available.”

 “Opt-in language required on website if used to collect mobile numbers.”803If a website is used to obtain consent, include the specific URL for the web consent page within the CTA field in the campaign form.
+Ensure the phone field is not mandatory, or a non-mandatory checkbox with appropriate verbiage is included.
 If consent is not obtained through a website, include the statement, “website is not used to obtain opt-in.”

 “Unable to verify, need website/working website or complete CTA information if opt-in occurs outside of website.”804Website must be functional.
 If a website is not applicable, thorough and complete materials demonstrating the CTA must be provided, such as screenshots, mockups, paper forms, IVR scripts.
 If a website is used to obtain consent, include the specific URL for the web consent page within the CTA field in the campaign form.
 If consent is not obtained through a website, include the statement, “website is not used to obtain opt-in.”